 Both the Gram 16 and the XPS 15 sport typical island keyboards with black keycaps and white lettering to go with consistent backlighting.
 They both enjoy good key spacing, comfortable key sizes, and plenty of travel with comfortable bottoming actions.
 The XPS 15, though, has a lighter, crisper switch mechanism that’s more comfortable to use over time than the Gram 16’s heavier feel.
 If you like more feedback from your keypresses, then you’ll prefer the Gram 16’s keyboard, but most likely, you’ll like the XPS 15’s lighter touch.

 Both laptops also enjoy large touchpads, although the XPS 15’s touchpad makes more use of the available palm rest real estate.
 Neither is too small, but the Dell wins out on sheer size.
 Both use Microsoft Precision touchpad drivers, and so both respond well to Windows 10 multitouch gestures.
 The XPS 15 wins out in that it offers a couple of touch-enabled display options, where the Gram 16 is non-touch-only.
-That’s a bummer today when most laptops at least offer touch as an option.
+That’s a bummer today when most

 Finally, the Gram 16 and the XPS 15 both embed fast and accurate fingerprint readers in the power buttons to support Windows 10 Hello password-less login.
 Both were quick and precise, and so there’s no difference there.